The Club has 2 identical Fox 440 power boats fitted with

 Sailing Secretary and the RYA Principal (see website - Contacts).

-- Operate Safety boats in compliance with the ‘Conditions of use’.
+- You must operate Safetyboats in compliance with the ‘Conditions of use’.
 See opposite.

 Conditions of use of the SGBA